Israeli settlers attack West Bank village, drawing condemnation from top officials - KESQ

 “Those responsible for any offense will be apprehended and tried,” it read.

+“At the same time, it is unequivocally forbidden to take the law into one’s own hands,” he added.

+Another far-right member of Netanyahu’s government, Bezalel Smotrich, said: “The rioters tonight in Jit are in no way related to the settlements and the settlers.
+They are criminals who should be dealt with by the law enforcement authorities with the full severity of the law.”

-Some West Bank settlement leaders also condemned the attacks, seeking to distance themselves from the rioters whom they said were “outsiders.”
+Some West Bank settlement leaders also denounced the attacks, seeking to distance themselves from the rioters whom they said were “outsiders.”

+The United Nations Special Coordinator for the Middle East Peace Process, Tor Wennesland, on Friday called on the Israeli government “to stop settler violence.”

+In a post on X, he also said: “Strongly condemn yesterday’s attack by Israeli settlers who rampaged in the Palestinian village of Jit in occupied West Bank and terrorized its community, with 1 Palestinian man killed and property damaged.

 For years, Israeli settlers have attacked Palestinian communities in the occupied territory.